Linear Convergence of Frank-Wolfe for Rank-One Matrix Recovery Without Strong Convexity: Introduction

 We refer to Problem \eqref{eq:optProb} as canonical, since it is well known that the highly popular low-rank matrix convex relaxations:

-could be directly formulated in the form of Problem \eqref{eq:optProb} (in the above we let $\Vert{\cdot}\Vert_*$ denote the trace-norm, i.e., sum of singular values), see for instance \cite{Jaggi10} \footnote{Here we note that while some problems, such as phase retrieval, are usually formulated as optimization over matrices with complex entries, our results are applicable in a straightforward manner to optimization over the corresponding spectrahedron $\{\X\in\mathbb{C}^{n\times n} ~|~\X^H=\X,~\X\succeq 0,~\trace(\X)=1\}$, where $\X^H$ denotes the conjugate-transpose of $\X$.
+could be directly formulated in the form of Problem \eqref{eq:optProb} (in the above we let $\Vert{\cdot}\Vert_*$ denote the trace-norm, i.e., sum of singular values), see for instance \cite{Jaggi10} \footnote{Here we note that while some problems, such as phase retrieval, are usually formulated as optimization over matrices with complex entries, our results are applicable in a straightforward manner to optimization over the corresponding spectrahedron $\{\X\in\mathbb{C}^{n\times n} ~|~\X\succeq 0,~\trace(\X)=1\}$.
 However, for simplicity of presentation we focus on matrices with real entries.}.

 We now describe a simple sufficient condition so that the canonical problem \eqref{eq:optProb} indeed admits a unique optimal solution which is also a rank-one matrix.
 This condition was already suggested in our recent work \cite{Garber19}, however there it was considered for the purpose of controlling the rank of SVD computations required by projected gradient methods to solve problems closely related to \eqref{eq:optProb}, and not for the purpose of obtaining fast convergence rates for globally-convergent methods, which is our main concern in this work.